Breast Enlargement (Augmentation Mammoplasty)

 A: Unfortunately, you can’t totally prevent your breasts from sagging with time but you can slow down the process.
 What can you do?
-Wear a supportive bra on a regular basis, minimize weight fluctuations, stay in a good nutritional state, and avoid tanning your breast whether by the sun or in a tanning booth.
+Wear a supportive bra on a regular basis, minimize weight fluctuations, stay in a good nutritional state, and avoid tanning your breasts whether by the sun or in a tanning booth.
 There are other important factors that you have no control over including heredity, age and hormone levels.
-Larger breast implants will have a much greater impact on sagging compared to smaller ones.
+Large breast implants also will have a much greater impact on sagging compared to smaller ones.

 Breast Reduction (Reduction Mammoplasty)